Nonlinear Dynamical Friction from the Doppler-Shifted Equilibrium Memory Kernel: Conclusion

-\section{conclusion}
+\section{Conclusion}

-In this work, we have presented a rigorous statistical mechanical framework for calculating non-linear transport coefficients in driven systems without relying on direct non-equilibrium simulations.
-By reformulating the drag problem within the context of the GLE, we demonstrated that the dissipative forces acting on a high-speed projectile are not distinct dynamical entities, but are mathematically equivalent to a kinematic sampling of the bath's equilibrium fluctuations.
+In this work, we have presented a rigorous statistical mechanical framework for calculating nonlinear friction coefficients in driven systems without relying on direct non-equilibrium simulations.
+By reformulating the drag problem within the context of the GLE, we demonstrated that the dissipative forces acting on a high-speed projectile are not distinct dynamical entities, but are mathematically equivalent to a kinematic sampling of the inherent equilibrium fluctuations of the bath.

 The central result of this study is the Doppler-Shifted FDT.
 We showed that for systems governed by linear response, the non-Markovian memory kernel is invariant under Galilean transformations.
 Consequently, the full velocity-dependent stopping power curve can be reconstructed \textit{ab initio} from the force autocorrelation function of a single stationary particle.
-This insight unifies the diffusive, Ohmic friction at low velocities (Stokes's Law) and the inertial, wake-dominated drag at high velocities (Chandrasekhar limit) into a single geometric operation on the equilibrium spectrum.
+This insight unifies the diffusive, Ohmic friction at low velocities (Stokes Law) and the inertial, wake-dominated drag at high velocities (Chandrasekhar limit) into a single geometric operation on the equilibrium spectrum.

-We validated this formalism by applying it to the canonical problem of a heavy ion traversing a collisionless Maxwellian plasma.
+We validated this formalism by applying it to the canonical problem of a heavy ion traversing a uniform Maxwellian plasma.
 We derived an explicit Gaussian memory kernel from the Vlasov dielectric response and showed that its Markovian (ballistic) limit exactly reproduces the Chandrasekhar dynamical friction formula \cite{Chandrasekhar1943}.
-Furthermore, we recovered the exact non-Markovian equation of motion, which captures transient history forces that are often neglected in standard collisional models \cite{Spitzer1962, Balescu1960}.
+Furthermore, we recovered the exact non-Markovian equation of motion, which captures transient history forces that are often neglected in standard kinetic models \cite{Spitzer1962, Balescu1960}.
 While the standard characterization of stopping power requires a brute force approach involving $\mathcal{O}(N)$ non-equilibrium simulations to map the drag curve point-by-point \cite{Zwicknagel1999}, ours reduces this cost to a single $\mathcal{O}(1)$ equilibrium simulation.
-Moreover, by extracting transport properties from a thermal bath rather than a violently driven wake, this method avoids common simulation artifacts such as finite-size wake wrapping and numerical heating \cite{Starrett2015}.
+Moreover, by extracting friction properties from a thermal bath rather than a violently driven wake, this method avoids common simulation artifacts such as finite-size wake wrapping and numerical heating \cite{Starrett2015}.